 Massachusetts Psychology Doctorate Programs

-Massachusetts, much like the rest of the U.S., is experiencing a crisis of emotional and behavioral health.
-That’s a major reason why so many students in the commonwealth are searching for resources to help them become licensed psychologists in Massachusetts.
+Massachusetts, much like the rest of the U.S., is experiencing a crisis of emotional and behavioral health disorders.
+That’s a major reason why so many students are searching for resources to help them become licensed psychologists in Massachusetts.

 Let’s take a look at the doctoral programs required to begin the process of earning licensure and what exactly prospective psychologists should know about practicing here in the commonwealth.